Making a budget for retirement is the most effective way to take care of your savings and income for retirement.

 It is possible to calculate an estimate for your retirement income.
 This can be done by adding together every source of income you will receive as a retiree.
 It is only feasible to create estimates with these numbers, but the general income amount for retirement is important because it helps determine whether you can pay for your essential cost of living each month of retirement.

 Some examples of income sources are Social Security payments, annuities, investments, part-time or full-time employment checks and any other types of income that are expected to receive during retirement.
-The numbers for these sources should be added together to calculate the estimated month income amount for retirement.
+The numbers for these sources should be added together to calculate the estimated monthly income amount for retirement.

 The estimated monthly income and expense amount to decipher whether it will be enough money to cover expenses for a prolonged period for retirement.
 When your estimated monthly income is higher than monthly expense amount, then the money that is left can be used for travel, hobbies, entertainment or savings.